Speedvale Avenue Construction

 The underpass needs to be a priority.

-Lynn Chidwick almost 3 years ago
+Lynn Chidwick over 3 years ago

 The Speedvale “virtual open house (VOH)” ends tonight (April 4) so the Residents for a Safe Speedvale (RSSA) is submitting our final comments for the public record: